Hotspot Shield Review 2023

 BBC iPlayer YES

-Torrenting is a disappointment with Hotspot Shield.
-On its website, it claims to support P2P, but our tests showed an entirely different picture with slow speeds and bandwidth limits.
+No, we don't recommend it for torrent downloads.
+On its website, it claims to support P2P.
+However, our tests using uTorrent and BitTorrent clients revealed slow speeds and bandwidth limits.
 Moreover, it has a shady logging policy that may expose your personal data to third parties.

 Security & Privacy

-Hotspot Shield uses AES-256 encryption, a secure proprietary protocol, and a reliable kill switch to protect your data.
-It also prevents IP and DNS leaks.
+Hotspot Shield rolls out support for both AES-128 and AES-256 encryption, keeping AES-128 as the default.
+It prevents IP and DNS leaks and also offers a secure proprietary protocol along with a reliable kill switch to protect your data.
 However, its privacy policy isn’t reassuring.
 Our Score: 6/10

 Your online safety is the most important factor when choosing a VPN.
 That’s why we’re going to examine Hotspot Shield’s encryption, logging, and DNS leaks to see how well it protects you.